Whatsapp Text Call

 Baccarat: Fusing Fiction and Reality through Transmedia Marketing

-The collaboration between Emily in Paris Season 4 and Baccarat the producer of fine crystals is the most fascinating example of brand integration.
+The collaboration between Emily in Paris Season 4 and Baccarat, the producer of fine crystals, is the most fascinating example of brand integration.
 In the show, a made-up perfume named Heartbreak is introduced.
 Fans can buy it for $490 on the Baccarat website.
-When it comes to transmedia marketing strategies this blurring of fiction and reality opens up new possibilities for products that move smoothly from the screen into the real world.
+When it comes to transmedia marketing strategies, this blurring of fiction and reality opens up new possibilities for products that move smoothly from the screen into the real world.

 Educational Perspective: This creative use of product placement demonstrates the possibilities of transmedia storytelling in high-end branding.
 It functions as a case study for students learning how to develop immersive brand experiences that captivate customers across a variety of platforms and combine entertainment and business.